bthda/academic_website_code2020/content/authors/admin/_index.md

 An integral part of this work research is developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.

-Dr. Hughes practices open science and posts study materials, data, and analysis code to the Open Science Framework ([OSF](https://osf.io/p9vv3/)).
+Dr. Hughes practices open science.
+Study materials, data, and analysis code are available on the Open Science Framework ([OSF](https://osf.io/p9vv3/)).
 He is also interested in philosophy of science, research methods, and quantitative modeling.

 Want to know more?
 Check out the publications and projects below!